moding-il/bizdoc.core/README.md

 BizDoc objects support Dependency Injection.
 You consume services added in your startup.cs file in the object constructor, including BizDoc services.

-The following example uses `IWorkflowInstance` to access the current running workflow instance.
+The following example uses the `IWorkflowInstance` service to access the currently running workflow instance.

 ```c#
 public class MyForm : FormBase<MyFormModel> {